aaronparker/evergreen/docs/pages/mydoc/mydoc_install_jekyll_on_mac.md

 If you're prompted to switch to superuser mode (`sudo`) to get the correct permissions to install Bundler in that directory, avoid doing this.
 All other applications that need to use Bundler will likely not have the needed permissions to run.

-Bundler goes out and retreives all the gems that are specified in a Jekyll project's Gemfile.
+Bundler goes out and retrieves all the gems that are specified in a Jekyll project's Gemfile.
 If you have a gem that depends on other gems to work, Bundler will go out and retrieve all of the dependencies as well.
 (To learn more about Bundler, see [About Ruby Gems][mydoc_about_ruby_gems_etc].

 The vanilla Jekyll site you create through `jekyll new my-awesome-site` doesn't have a Gemfile, but many other themes (including the Documentation theme for Jekyll) do have a Gemfile.